ensisoft/detonator/README.md

-Ensisoft Gamestudio
+GAMESTUDIO 2D
 ===================

-A 2D game engine and editor for Linux and Windows.
+A 2D game engine and editor for Linux and Windows (Just because!)

 ![Screenshot](screens/bandit-play.gif "Bandit demo")